PaulaPerazzo/evolutionary-computing-VRPTW/README.md

 # evolutionary-computing-VRPTW

-objective: Minimize number of vehicles.
+objective: 1) Minimize number of vehicles and 2) Minimize total distance.

 subject to:
 - demands of each fabric